 It is the best way to travel around the Kraków.
 You can choose trams – getting aroud the city, urban buses – within the city boundaries, agglomeration buses – which connect the city with neighbouring districts.

-Tickets can be bought from vending machines situated nearby the tram and bus stops, around the city, once on board (then you need to have coins), from the driver (if there is no vending machine on board – then you have to prepare exact change), at certain newsagents or using your mobile phone.
+Tickets can be bought from vending machines situated nearby the tram and bus stops, around the city, once on board (payment by the credit/debit card), at certain newsagents or using your mobile phone.
 Please keep in mind that paper tickets need to be validated using special machines once on board, else you will be liable to pay a penalty fare.

 Current timetable and prices of tickets are available on the website of the Municipal Transport Enterprise.